Cloud Cost Management FAQ

 What is the relationship between cloud cost management and sustainability?

-Cost and carbon correlation:
+Cost / carbon correlation:

 Idle resources waste money and energy